giuliacappelli/MedinaStochasticOptimalityTheory/README.md

 #### Output of the model proper
 Now we're all set to compute Medina's model.
 For each SPS input file, you find the model's results in `output/[sps_filename]/`.
 This folder(s) contain several items:
 * `constantsMedina.txt`: list of deltas and gammas computed by fitting Medina's model on input data (puzzled? read Medina 2007 to get it, it's crucial!)
-* `errors.txt`: individual and summed squared errors (to quantify the difference between actual and predicted judgments)
+* `errors.txt`: individual squared errors (to quantify the difference between actual and predicted judgments) and adjusted R squared values for the whole model
-* `pearson.txt`: Pearson's r and p-value between actual and predicted judgments, a line for each aspectual type in the input
+* `pearson.txt`: Pearson's r and p-value between actual and predicted judgments, a line for each aspectual type in the input (and the overall value for the model)
 * `plot_prob_[constraint].png`: plot to visualize the probability of \*INT ARG reranking with each of the other constraints, based on each pair of deltas and gammas
 * `plot_prob_aspectualtypes.png`: plot to visualize the probability of an implicit object output for each aspectual type, based on the model results